georgeberry/thresholds/src/README.md

 As we increase the error sd, we reduced explained variance (and therefore increase unexplained variance), yet we also appear to increase the bias because the selection on the error is worse.

 To fix this, we can do a couple of things:
-1. Get error among the correctly measured thresholds
+1. Get error term among the correctly measured thresholds (DONE)
-2. Plot how the prediction-RMSE changes relative to the ideal-RMSE as we increase error variance
-3. Bootstrap the coefficients for model runs and see the mean/sd here
+2. Get rmse vs true rmse (DONE)
+3. Get coefficients
+4. Plot error terms as function of params
+5. Plot rmse vs true as fn of params
+6. Plot coefficient error as fn of params

 ## Empirical networks